 fixing a simple TypeScript error.

-In these cases, a classic prompt is usually enough.
+In these cases, a normal prompt is usually enough.

 Using /goal for a very local task can even be counterproductive.
-Codex may read more files, think more broadly, or suggest more ambitious changes than necessary.
+Codex may read more files, think too broadly, or suggest more ambitious changes than needed.

 Sometimes, you just want to fix one line.
 Not rethink the product.

-If the goal changes every twenty minutes, Codex loses its global consistency.
+If the goal changes every twenty minutes, Codex loses global consistency.

 The whole point of /goal is to provide a stable direction.